Xenosb/learn.rb/chapters/00-git_and_setup/readme.md

 In it copy the following `puts '<message>'` and replace `<message>` with a heartwarming message to the world.

+### Share your work

+Run the following command to publish your work to the remote repository:

 ```bash
 git push --set-upstream origin feature/first-assignment
 ```
-Check if output reported any errors
+Check if any errors were reported.
+If so, contact your lecturer.

 ### Create your first pull request

 First you will have to add collaborators to your project.
-You can do that in GitHub project settings on the web site of your repository.
-Navigate to the page and add `monorkin` and `Xenosb`.
-In future you will add other members of teaching staff.
+You can do that in the GitHub project's settings.
+Navigate to the page and add your lecturers as colaborators (in this case `monorkin` and `Xenosb`).
+In the future you will add other members of the teaching staff.

 ![Adding a collaborator](./images/github-add-collaborator.png)